-Note: wagtailmenus will only be able to access custom page fields or methods if 'specific' pages are being used (See 'Specific' pages and menus).
+Note: wagtailmenus will only be able to access custom page fields or methods if 'specific' pages are being used (See specific_pages).
 If no attribute can be found matching the specified name, wagtailmenus will silently fall back to using the page's title field value.